 Crypto.com is a rarity given that it’s a complete crypto ecosystem tailored to beginner investors.
 With a range of features such as an exchange, crypto earn, visa rewards cards, crypto pay, tracking and the ability to access crypto credit, it provides a full user experience.
-These features are easy to navigate and are designed for beginners, making it perfect for people with little or no experience in trading cryptocurrency.
+These features are easy to navigate and are designed for beginners, making them perfect for people with little or no experience in trading cryptocurrency.

-However, for the majority of beginner investors who don’t want the hassle of setting up multiple apps and wallets to achieve the numerous features offered by Crypto.com, this is a great beginner friendly option.
+However, for the majority of beginner investors who don’t want the hassle of setting up multiple apps and wallets to achieve the numerous features offered by Crypto.com, this is a great beginner-friendly option.

 If you would like to sign up for one of the Metallic Crypto Debit Cards, you can use this link to receive $25 USD when you stake $500 worth of CRO or more.
 This will give you access to the Tier 2 Ruby Steel Debit Card which offers 2% cashback and 100% CRO cashback returns on your Spotify subscription.

 Alternatively, you can manually input the following code when you sign up: